pipelight/doc.pipelight/guide/secrets.md

 You can create multiple dotenv for different environments like nightly, test and production and load them on the matching cases.
-See the cookbook [environment variables](/cookbook/environments) section, and go further with the [Deno documentation](https://deno.land/manual/basics/env_variables).
+See the use [environment variables](/guide/tips/environments) section, and go further with the [Deno documentation](https://deno.land/manual/basics/env_variables).

 ## Third party vaults